welovemedia/ffmate-docs/docs/flags.md

 ## Update Command Flags

-These flags are specific to the `ffmate update` command, which checks for and applies updates to the `ffmate` binary itself.
+These flags are specific to the `ffmate update` command, which checks for and applies updates to the FFmate binary itself.

 *   **`--dry`**
     *   **Purpose:** Performs a "dry run" of the update check.
 It will report if an update is available but will not actually download or install it.